tomekzaw/tmsim/README.md

 You may use any string as symbol, but it is advisable to use single characters as they enable passing initial sequences as strings, not tuples or lists (eg. `011` instead of `('zero', 'one', 'one')`).
 Good choices are `0`, `1`, `a`, `B`, `*`, `#`, `@` etc. Remember that blank symbol is denoted by `[]`.

 ### Arrows
 When developing algorithms, you can use `<-` and `->` arrows to move the tape head one cell left or right, respectively.
 However, you may customize behaviour of head by providing a dictionary of lambdas that accept current head position index and return new index.
-By default the tape is infinite in both directions.
+By default, the tape is infinite in both directions.
 ```python
 arrows={
     '<-': lambda x: x-1,